 Additional consideration that Metro staff identified include:

 The optimal replacement of hybrid and battery-electric bus fleets is largely unknown given there is no historical knowledge to inform the replacement of either; the oldest hybrid and battery-electric fleets are 12 years old and 5 years old, respectively.
 There are uncertainties surrounding how the technology of the propulsion system will ultimately affect the useful life.
-Hybrid vehicles have become maintenance intensive in the last years of their lives.
+In particular, advances in replacement components make failure of older, original components a less reliable predictor of future useful life.

 Due to budget constraints, Metro will need to keep buses longer—while approximately 144 buses will be retired due to a decrease in service resulting in the Covid-19 pandemic, only 53 buses are planned for replacement between now and 2025.
 Hybrid buses will be kept longer due to these budget constraints but as Metro holds onto older fleet for longer, it will be important to look to the data to inform how best to phase retirements.